berick/Presentations/Evergreen-2022/osrf-redis.md

 If we no longer have public and private XMPP domains...

 * ACL's to prevent access to private services
-    * See osrf_control --reset-bus-auth
+    * See osrf_control --reset-message-bus
     * 3 accounts: 'default', 'opensrf@public', and 'opensrf@private'
-* Gateway verifies request for public services
+* Gateway additionally verifies requests for public services

 ---

+# More TODO

 ### In-Bus Registry of Running Services (If Needed).